 Ways to use Herbs de Provence

-• roll a log of goat cheese in it for an appetizer
+- Roll a log of goat cheese in it for an appetizer, and drizzle with hoey;.

-• use it as a rub for chicken or lamb
+- Use it as a rub for roast chicken, lamb or beef

-• add to sauces, egg dishes and soft cheeses
+- Stir into sauces, egg dishes, and soft cheeses

 Have fun playing with this blend.
 Let us know your perfect Herbs de Provence mixture!